Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script creats excution rights to the owner group and others in the hello file
+this script creats zero permission for the file owner and group but gives all permissions to users